Last Updated: August 18, 2021

 Or is it the customer service?

 Some brands are famous for their customer service.
-And they go to great lengths to keep that reputation.
+According to retail statistics, 54% of brands recognize customer experience as the most important priority, and they go to great lengths to keep that reputation.
 Customer service is a very important part of CX.

 According to customer service stats: